substrate-developer-hub/substrate-how-to-guides/docs/08-tools/create-tx-wrapper-package.md

 (but is not limited to) custodians, exchanges, and cold storage users.

 :::note
 Prior to building a `txwrapper` for your own chain, have a look at the [`txwrapper-examples`][txwrapper-examples-gh].
-Make sure you understand at least the Polkadot example and take a look at the `txwrapper-core` methods an end user is expected to use (see decode, construct.{signingPayload, signedTx, txHash}).
-You package will be re-exporting these so take care to understand the public API you will create.
+Make sure you understand the Polkadot example and take a look at the `txwrapper-core` methods an end user is expected to use (see `decode`, `construct.{signingPayload, signedTx, txHash}`).
+Your package will be re-exporting these so be sure to understand the public API you will create.
 :::

 ## Steps